Sousastep/SousaFX-docs/docs/index.rst

 SousaFX can run either on its own, or alongside Ableton Live to utilize drum loops, backing tracks, networked jamming plugins, etc. A "SousaPlayback template Project" for Live is provided.

-SousaFX may be `downloaded <https://github.com/Sousastep/sousastep#floppy_disk-installation>`_ and evaluated for free, however a license must be :ref:`purchased <Purchase>` for continued use.
+SousaFX may be :ref:`downloaded <💾 Installation>` and evaluated for free, however a license must be :ref:`purchased <Purchase>` for continued use.

 .. toctree::
    :maxdepth: 2

+   content/hardreq.rst
+   content/install.rst
+   content/startup.rst
    content/main.rst
+   content/fx.rst
    content/bindings.rst
-   content/fx.rst
-   content/monitor.rst
-   content/metro.rst
-   content/io.rst
-   content/midi.rst
+   content/settings.rst
    content/purchase.rst
+   content/attrib.rst